APPLICATIONS TO SSoL2025 ARE NOW CLOSED.

 11:20–12:30 Louise Connell: Language and embodiment I

-14:30–15:40 Nikola Paillereau: Early L1 acquisition: behavioral and neural data II
+14:30–15:40 Nikola Paillereau: Early L1 acquisition: neural processing

 16:00–17:10 Lars Meyer: The electrophysiology of language comprehension: ERPs and neural oscillations I